 The rateable value of your property broadly represents the yearly rent the property could have been let for on the open market on a particular date.

-For the revaluation that came into effect on 1 April 2017, this date was set as 1 April 2015.
+For the revaluation that came into effect on 1 April 2023, this date was set at 1 April 2021.

 Business Rates Instalments